haxiomic/haxe-c-bridge/README.md

 HaxeString Main_UseMeFromC_exampleStaticFunction();
 ```

-We can use our function from C like so:
+We can use our class from C like so:
 ```C
 void onHaxeException(const char* info) {
 	printf("Haxe exception: \"%s\"\n", info);